 Why The Market May Fall Further – AND – Signs Of A Bottom

-Here’s my tips and update ideas for Wednesday 1 April 2020 to give you some ideas for planning in these rapidly changing and challenging times.
+Here’s some notes and ideas for Wednesday 1 April 2020 during these rapidly changing and challenging times.
+This is not financial advice nor is it making any specific recommendations.
+It is educational only.
+Please speak to your financial advisor for specific advice.
 This article is split into two main parts:

 - Why The Market May Fall Further – we take a look at the current economic situation and then a look at history to show us how and why a market can continue to drop to new lows

 - Signs Of A Market Bottom – One day this shall pass and at that time understanding how to recognise the signs of a market bottom can be a lucrative skill to have under your belt.
 For example, some of the worlds wealthiest investors like Warren Buffett made their fortunes when everyone else was selling.

 Why The Market May Fall More…

 The ASX rallied hard yesterday – up a record 7% as the government announced a $130 Billion relief package aimed at helping keep people in jobs during the worst phase of the crisis.

 Is the massive stimulus package announced here and in the US enough?

 Businesses are closed and the economy is effectively shut down – this is now unlike anything we have ever seen before.
 I am personally now getting very cautious – even though the market is rallying, is this just a suckers relief rally?

 There are 4 basic scenarios many are talking about now:

 - That we have already seen the lows and there is a V-shaped recovery from here